SamPovilus/RPi_Hat_Template/README_ROBOT.md

 * add an i2c io expander with leds and a button or two
   * button to set accelerometer "zero"
   * led's to indicate accelerometer "zero"
+* add an x,y,z reference in the silk screen